Luxuriant Dew of the Spring and Autumn Annals: Content and structure

 Section G2 is made up of the political essays from Chapters 79 to 82, plus the untitled material from Section B (Chapter 18 text), rather dull and generic material on the whole.
 They are far more tolerant of punishment, and establishing the right to punish, than better attributed Gongyang material usually is.

+Translations

+There are at least two translations into English, one complete and one nearly so: